 On 4 July, President Trump signed into public law a measure which provides a five-week extension of the Paycheck Protection Program (PPP), allowing registered small businesses to apply for a slice of the roughly US$130 billion in PPP funding that remains available through previous appropriations legislation.
-Small businesses now have until 8 August to apply for the loans through SBA-approved banks, if the given business hasn't already benefitted from the PPP.

-This action follows the President's signing of the Paycheck Protection Program Flexibility Act (H. R. 7010), which significantly modifies provisions related to the forgiveness of loans made to small businesses under the PPP.
+This action followed the President's signing of the Paycheck Protection Program Flexibility Act (H. R. 7010), which significantly modifies provisions related to the forgiveness of loans made to small businesses under the PPP.
 The Flexibility Act establishes a minimum maturity of five years for a paycheck protection loan with a remaining balance after forgiveness.
 It also extends the covered period during which a loan recipient may use such funds for certain expenses while remaining eligible for forgiveness.
 In addition, it raises the non-payroll portion of a forgivable covered loan amount from the current 25% up to 40%.
 Read more about the updates here.

 The CARES Act and New Zealand businesses

 The CARES Act opens up a vast amount of funds for US businesses to tap into.
 These programmes will be administered by the US Federal Government's Small Business Administration (SBA), which is tasked with the collection of information, documentation, authentication, approval and release of funds to businesses seeking financial support.

 SBA loans have historically had a lengthy approval process, due to bureaucratic requirements for application.
 Advice to NZTE is that many of these barriers have been eradicated or relaxed, and the special CARES Act loan programmes will be streamlined with a simple online application form.
 Additionally, the programmes will not require collateral or personal guarantees (depending upon amounts borrowed).